jonaharagon/www.jonaharagon.com/keys.md

 {% include gpg.asc %}
 </code></pre>

+If you don't use GPG, you can still encrypt your message to me by visiting [this page on Keybase](https://keybase.io/encrypt#jonaharagon){:.itl}, typing in your message, clicking encrypt, and sending the encrypted text to me in an email.

 ## Matrix

 I can be contacted on Riot/Matrix at `@jonah:aragon.sh`, these are my Matrix keys: